sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 5. **Service Port**: Internal port where service terminates.
 6. Click **Create**.

 Click **Services > Enable SSH** to enable SSH into the `oob-mgmt-server` immediately without having to create a custom service.
 Use this to leverage your preferred local SSH client.
 Only available when the OOB network is enabled.
 SSH password authentication is disabled on the `oob-mgmt-server` by default.
-To use SSH password authentication, you must upload SSH keys to your user profile; see {{<link url="##API-Tokens-&-SSH-Keys" text="API Tokens & SSH Keys">}} below.
+To use SSH password authentication, you must upload SSH keys to your user profile; see {{<link url="#SSH-Keys" text="SSH Keys">}} below.

 Click **Services > View Services** to view existing services enabled on the sim.
 Here you can also view important access information such as the port and external host to connect with.